D04: The Role of a Lietime

 BARGIE: Yeah.

-DERF: But, you know, I don't know.
-This other guy was telling me to go to another planet and become, like, a messiah?
-But… feels like a lot of homework.
+DERF: But, you know, I don't know—I got this other guy who’s telling me to go to another planet and become, um, like, a messiah?
+But… feels like a lotta homework.

 BARGIE: I know what you mean.
 I had a little dream in my head the other day that said, "Hey, give up, Bargie.
-Don't do it.
-It's only going to ruin you and make you feel negative and stress you out.
+Don't do it!
+It's only gonna ruin you, and make you feel negative, and stress you out.
 And you fall into drugs and hard alcohol and sexual deviance."

 DERF: Hard alcohol?
 Oof.

-BARGIE: But then I thought, nah I'm gonna do what I'm gonna love And that's gonna be here, working beside you in Crafty Hey, who wants some gas?
+BARGIE: But then I thought, "Nah, I'm gonna do what I'm gonna love."
+And that's gonna be here, working besides you in Crafty. [moving the gas mechanism] Hey, who wants some gas?
 Who wants some gas?

-AVERAGE-SIZE PA: And that's snack break everyone Let's get the entire cast and crew to rush Crafty Let's get an onslaught.
-We got eight minutes to get everyone sated.
+ASSISTANT DIRECTOR: And that's snack break, everyone!
+Let's get the entire cast and crew to rush Crafty.
+Let's get an onslaught, we got eight minutes to get everyone sated.

 CREW MEMBER IN A HURRY: Eight minutes, quick!

-BARGIE: There you go.
-Oh, hey, oh.
-There you go.
+BARGIE: [frantically dumping small amounts of coffee] There you go.
+Oh, there ya go.

 DERF: Alright.